PointCloudLibrary/pcl/doc/advanced/content/pcl2.rst

  * no const-correctness all over, it's pretty scary: all the get should be const, selectWithinDistance and so on too.
  * the getModel, getInliers function should not force you to fill a vector: you should just return a const reference to the internal vector: that could allow you to save a useless copy
  * some private members should be made protected in the sub sac models (like sac_model_registration) so that we can inherit from them.
+ * the SampleConsensusModel should be independent from point clouds so that we can create our own model for whatever library.
+Then, the one used in the specialize models (like sac_model_registration and so on) should inherit from it and have constructors based on PointClouds like now.
+Maybe we should name those PclSampleConsensusModel or something (or have SampleConsensusModelBase and keep the naming for SampleConsensusModel).

 Minor changes
 =============